 While most men cope well, studies confirm a high prevalence of anger, depression and anxiety.
 Men often cope by avoiding uncomfortable situations, feeling vulnerable and embarrassed.
 Men who seek help often have been dissatisfied with treatments they have received.
 The most distressed are those with more extensive hair loss, those with early onset balding, and those that understand their balding is progressive.

 Even today the subject of hair loss is still taboo.
 One study revealed that 46% of women with hair loss hid their condition from those closest to them.

 And they often avoid photos and meeting new people.
 The prevalence of female pattern baldness is likely higher than reported because many women suffer in silence.
 Hereditary hair loss affects all races and ethnicities, but Caucasians have the highest rate of genetic hair loss.
 The most recent statistics available report that 50 million men and 30 million women in the U.S. suffer hair loss.

 95% of hair loss in both sexes is due to pattern baldness or androgenic alopecia.
 It can begin as early as the teens and increases with age.
 In women, hair loss becomes most pronounced after menopause.
 The bottom-line is that balding and thinning hair can be treated proactively.
-Explore the many opportunities available to treat hair loss at StrandMD in Newport Beach, California.
-When you are concerned about hair thinning and balding, contact StrandMD, the leaders in hair loss treatment in Newport Beach.
+If you are concerned about your hair thinning and balding, explore the many opportunities available to treat hair loss at StrandMD in Newport Beach, California.
 We can help.